isomerpages/moh-hib/_for-organisations/What Do We Need To Do/For Healthcare Providers.md

 <p>Objective 3 (Report?)</p>
 </li>
 </ol>
-<p>[To include Timeline for compliance with CS/DS requirements under the
+<p>[To include Timeline for compliance with CSDS requirements under the HIA
-HIA by xxx.
+by xxx.
 Link to “Cyber and Data Security Guidebook” and “Implementation Support” for help complying with the requirements]</p>
 <p>Entities should:</p>
 <ul data-tight="true" class="tight">